jina-ai/docs/chapters/evaluation/index.rst

 For any search system, measuring system performance is critical, and so it is for Jina.

-Generally, evaluation is about computing a difference between an output and a desired "ideal" results, users generally place an emphasis on evaluating final document ranking result using information retrieval metrics, such as Precision, Recall, mAP or nDCG.
+Generally, evaluation is about computing a difference between an output and a desired "ideal" results, users generally place an emphasis on evaluating final document ranking results using information retrieval metrics, such as Precision, Recall, mAP or nDCG.
 However, it ignores the fact that a search system is often composed by multiple components, whereas evaluation on the final results hardly reveal useful insights about the system.
 Jina allows the user